Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

     fn drop(&mut self) { LIBRARY_IN_USE.store(false, Ordering::SeqCst); }
 }

-/// An error indicating the `Library` can't be accessed again until the existing
-/// session is over.
+/// The various error cases that may be encountered while using this library.
 #[derive(Debug, Copy, Clone, PartialEq, thiserror::Error)]
+pub enum Error {
     #[error("The library is already in use")]
-pub struct AlreadyInUse;
+    AlreadyInUse,
+}
 ```

 Yes, I know the irony in using a `static` variable to workaround another